 A world-class whiskey bar in an airport lounge?
-It seems obvious: very modern and Mad Men, something of the moment yet also classic.
+It seems obvious: very modern yet classic and almost Mad Men, something of the moment which taps into global enthusiasm for the dram.

 It’s certainly something you’d expect to find at a major airport in the UK, the USA or perhaps Japan – but not at Zurich, northern hub for the buttoned-down Swiss and home ground of Swiss Airlines.